colinmccormick/CarND-LaneLines-P1/README.md

 ### Potential shortcomings

-Faded/obscured lane markings.
+**Faded/obscured lane markings**.
 In real road conditions, we might not have such well- painted lane markings with good constrast, and the edge detection step might fail.

-Grayscaling.
+**Grayscaling**.
 By using only the grayscaled image, I am throwing away potentially useful color information that could help identify the lane lines.
 I found this was fine for these examples, but in more difficult conditions (e.g. shadows, curving lanes, etc) it might be necessary to use color information as well.

-Rejecting out-of-range slopes.
+**Rejecting out-of-range slopes**.
 This hard-coded method of rejecting spurious lines by testing their slope might fail if the lane is curving sharply, and the true slope of a lane marker falls outside the specified range.
 It might also fail if there are spurious lines on the road from tire marks, etc. I initially tried an approach of